 4. Accidents in the house

 It’s normal for a new puppy to have a few accidents in the house during the potty training process.
 But if a previously well-trained adult suddenly starts urinating or defecating in the house, this is often a sign of a medical problem such as a urinary tract infection, bladder stones, or other underlying illness.
 Accidents in the house may also be accompanied by other symptoms, such as straining to urinate or blood in the urine.
-Your vet will likely ask you to bring in a sample of your pet’s urine, which will be evaluated for bacteria, crystals, and other
+It is particularly important to monitor your pet for signs of urinary blockage, such as straining to urinate without producing any urine, abdominal pain, and lethargy.
+If your pet is having urinary symptoms, see your vet right away.
+Your vet will likely ask you to bring in a sample of your pet’s urine, which will be evaluated for bacteria, crystals, and other signs of urinary tract disease.

 5. Itching, scratching, and licking

 Skin conditions are one of the most common reasons dogs go to the veterinary clinic every year.
 Frequent scratching, licking, hair loss, and rashes are all signs that your dog may have a problem.
-While it may be tempting to try to treat your dog with over-the-counter products or home remedies, these methods rarely work because they do not address the underlying cause of the itch.
+While it may be tempting to try to treat your dog’s dermatology issues with over-the-counter products or home remedies, these methods rarely work because they do not address the underlying cause of the itch.
 Problems like common allergies in dogs, parasites, or skin infections must be appropriately treated by your veterinarian to fully improve, so it’s important to seek medical attention sooner rather than later.
+Your veterinarian will perform a full physical examination, and will likely perform some diagnostic testing such as a skin scraping or taking samples of your pet’s skin.
+Your pet will likely be sent home with medications such as antibiotics, steroids, allergy medications, or anti-parasitics to help treat the root cause of the itch, which should make him much more comfortable.

 6. Changes in drinking and urination habits